Cancer Monthly Horoscope: February 2024

 LIFE IN GENERAL

-With all the craziness of the holiday period and the business of 2024, you may have ignored your emotional needs in order to get shit done.
+With all the craziness of the holiday period, you may have ignored your emotional needs and that bad habit has carried over.
 Stop doing that!
-You’re not at your best when your emotional needs aren’t being met.
+You’re not at your best when your emotional needs aren’t being met and you know it.
 This month, put yourself back at the top of your priority list.
 Book a therapy appointment, have some wholesome catch ups with friends and fam, have that important talk with a loved one that you’ve been putting off.
 Whatever it takes to find inner peace, please do it!

 Important astrology dates for February 2024